Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 \begin{prop} The function $s\mapsto E(\phi,s)$ has a meromorphic continuation to $\CC$, which is homolorphic everywhere if $\chi\not=1$.
 If $\chi=1$ there is only one pole of order one at $s=1$. \end{prop}

 The main point of the theory of Eisenstein series is that they give the orthogonal complement to the discrete part of the regular representation on $L^2(\SL_2(F)\bs\SL_2(\Ade)$.
-Define $L_\cusp^2(\SL_2(F)\bs\SL_2(\Ade))$ to be the closed subspace of all functions on $\SL_2(F)\bs\SL_2(\Ade)$ whose constant term (defined by \eqref{ct} below) vanishes.
+The space $L_\cusp^2(\SL_2(F)\bs\SL_2(\Ade))$ of cusp forms is usually defined to be the closed subspace of all functions on $\SL_2(F)\bs\SL_2(\Ade)$ whose constant term (defined by \eqref{ct} below) vanishes.

 \begin{prop} The map